Gospel of John Intro

 Author: John the Apostle; this Gospel claims to be an actual eyewitness account; although scholars are unsure.

-Audience: Everyone; mostly the Church
+Audience: The World, but mainly the Church

 Year Written: Between 90 AD and 110 AD, somewhere in Ephesus.